JosefHeel/josefheel.github.io/aboutme.md

 {% include figure.html image="/assets/pic/portrait.png" position="right" width="350" height="350" %}

 Hi!
-My name is Josef, I'm from Austria, and I like building stuff.
-At the moment, I in the final semester of my master's degree in electrical engineering at [Graz University of Technology](https://www.tugraz.at/home/).
+My name is Josef, I'm from Austria, and I like like engineering!
+At the moment, I am in the final semester of my master's degree in electrical engineering at [Graz University of Technology](https://www.tugraz.at/home/).
 Prior to that, I attended the HTL (technical college) for Electronics and Computer Engineering in Innsbruck.

 Besides school, I worked at a startup designing custom energy metering solutions and did a couple of paid projects for other companies.
 For two years then, I was employed by another [startup](https://www.sloc.one/) doing hard- and software design, creating custom IoT-solutions.
 In the academic year 2020/2021, I was employed a student assistant at the [Institute of Microwave and Photonic Engineering (IHF)](https://www.tugraz.at/institute/ihf/home/) at TU Graz.
 Mainly the winter term 2021/22 but still ongoing, I am working on a master thesis project in cooperation with ams-OSRAM AG.
 See also on my [LinkedIn profile](https://www.linkedin.com/in/josefheel).